 Leeds Grand Theatre

-Some scenes are played out behind a see-through curtain, adding a sort of misty oriental otherness to the staging and the costumes are altogether wonderful – all angular and sharp for the mens’ wedding dance, all shimmy and movement for Butterfly’s dream images.
-The score too, a condensed orchestral transcription of the opera, adds traditional eastern music and a haunting Japanese aria for a dramatic, tense, blood-red lit final scene.
+Some scenes play out behind a see-through curtain, adding a sort of misty oriental otherness to the staging.
+The costumes are altogether wonderful – all angular and sharp for the men’s wedding dance, all shimmy and movement for Butterfly’s dream images.
+The score too, a condensed orchestral transcription of the opera, adds traditional eastern music and a haunting Japanese aria to a dramatic, tense, blood-red-lit final scene.
 The Northern Ballet Sinfonia are, naturally, magnificent throughout.

 All pictures: Linda Rich